Before breeding hamsters, one should consider why s/he should breed his/her hamster.

 Once bred, the female hamster should be given 4 months to recover condition before breeding again.
 Female hamsters are usually sterile at 12 to 14 months of age.

 A female hamster will be in heat every 4 days which means that a female hamster will accept a male hamster for mating on the fourth day of each cycle.
+Click here to read more about the female hamster's cycle including the female hamster lordosis position.
+To understand what is hamster lordosis, click here.

 Regarding Syrian and Chinese Hamsters, it is very important to separate the male hamster after mating since they are solitary animals.
 In the case of Dwarf Hamsters, it is best to separate the male hamster when the female gives birth since the female hamster will be immediately in heat after giving birth; the male hamster will mate the female again and it is not healthy for her to have two consecutive pregnancies.
 Also, in the case of Dwarf Hamsters; if two or more female Dwarfs are housed together and one of the female hamsters is pregnant, you can leave the female Dwarfs housed in the same cage with the pregnant hamster since, they will help the mother hamster taking care of her babies!